Donald Trump Supreme Court candidates: Nomination of Brett Kavanaugh

-On June 27, 2018, Justice Anthony Kennedy announced his retirement from the Supreme Court, effective July 31, giving Trump an opportunity to send a second Supreme Court nominee to the Senate for confirmation.
-Kavanaugh was officially nominated on July 9, selected from among a list of "25 highly qualified potential nominees" considered by the Trump Administration.
+On June 27, 2018, Justice Anthony Kennedy announced his retirement from the Supreme Court effective July 31, giving Trump an opportunity to send a second Supreme Court nominee to the Senate for confirmation.
+United States Court of Appeals for the District of Columbia Circuit judge Brett Kavanaugh was officially nominated on July 9, selected from among a list of 25 potential nominees considered by the Trump administration.
 Kavanaugh's nomination was officially sent to the Senate on July 10, 2018, and confirmation hearings began on September 4.
-The hearings took longer than initially expected over objections to the withholding of documents pertinent to Kavanaugh's time in the Bush administration as a lawyer, and due to the presence of protestors.
+The hearings took longer than initially expected over objections to the withholding of documents pertinent to Kavanaugh's time in the Bush administration as a lawyer and due to the presence of protestors.

-On September 16, 2018, Christine Blasey Ford alleged a then-17 year old Kavanaugh sexually assaulted her in 1982, in what she described as an attempted rape.
+On September 16, 2018, Christine Blasey Ford alleged that a then-17 year old Kavanaugh sexually assaulted her in 1982, in what she described as an attempted rape.
 The accusation delayed the scheduled September 20 vote.
 After Ford's accusation, Kavanaugh indicated he would not withdraw.
 Ford's allegations were followed by an accusation of sexual assault by Yale classmate Deborah Ramirez, and a letter from Julie Swetnick accusing Kavanaugh of gang rape in high school.
 Ford and Kavanaugh appeared before the Senate Judiciary Committee for a hearing on September 27, and were questioned by Arizona sex crimes prosecutor Rachel Mitchell and members of the Senate.
 The Judiciary Committee voted to approve Kavanaugh on September 28 after Jeff Flake, considered to be a swing vote, declared his intent to vote in favor of the nomination with the provision that there would be a new FBI investigation into the allegations by Ford.
 The investigation concluded on October 4.
-Two days later, Kavanaugh was confirmed by a 50–48 vote, and sworn in that same day.
+Two days later, Kavanaugh was confirmed by the whole Senate by a 50–48 vote, and sworn in that same day.

 Nomination of Amy Coney Barrett

 President Donald Trump nominates Judge Amy Coney Barrett in the Rose Garden of the White House.

 Justice Ruth Bader Ginsburg died on September 18, 2020.
 The following day, Trump stated that any successor of Ginsburg would "most likely" be a woman.
-On September 25, 2020, it was announced that Trump intended to nominate Amy Coney Barrett to succeed Ruth Bader Ginsburg as Associate Justice of the Supreme Court of the United States.
+On September 25, 2020, it was announced that Trump would nominate United States Court of Appeals for the Seventh Circuit judge Amy Coney Barrett to succeed Ginsburg as Associate Justice of the Supreme Court of the United States.
 On October 26, 2020, Barrett was confirmed by a vote of 52–48.
 She was sworn in the next day.